 SetonWorldWide, the online campus of Seton Hall University, serves the educational aspirations and professional needs of students from across the nation and around the world.
-Seton Hall is committed to utilizing the technological advantages that Internet-based delivery affords for the benefit of our students and the advancement of the teaching and learning process.
+Seton Hall is committed to utilizing the technological advantages that Internet-based delivery affords for the benefit of our students and the learning process.